ThomasHSimm/DPP/README.md

 # DPPA
-Code for analysing Diffraction Peak Profiles (DPPA).
+Matlab Code for analysing Diffraction Peak Profiles (DPPA).

-Code is rather buggy as written while learning Matlab
+Code is rather buggy and is being updated

 Peak Fitting -
 Warren-Averbach